damies13/rfswarm/Doc/rfswarm_agent.md

   - [Connected State](#Connected-state)
   - [Running State](#Running-state)

-## Command Line Interface
+## Command-line Interface

-These command line options allow you to override the ini file configuration but do not update the ini file.
+These command-line options allow you to override the ini file configuration but do not update the ini file.

 Additionally the debug (-g) levels 1-3 will give extra information on the console useful for troubleshooting your environment. debug levels above 5 are more for debugging the code and get very noisy so are not recommended for normal use.